 Maine CDC reports 18 new Covid-19 cases over the weekend

-(WAGM) - The Maine Center for Disease Control and Prevention reported an increase of 18 COVID-19 cases since Friday.
+(WAGM) - The Maine Center for Disease Control and Prevention reported an increase of 65 COVID-19 today.

 No new deaths were reported.
 The total number of Mainers who have died with COVID-19 remains at 862.

-Aroostook County has no new cases, the total number of cases remains at 1,904.
+Aroostook County has 5 new cases, bringing the total number of cases to 1909.

 Copyright 2021 WAGM.
 All rights reserved.